iSim-Ltd/ElecticalEnginerChallenge/README.md

 ## Bonus Points

 - Implement basic debounce or protection against interrupt flooding.
-- Use of a WS2812B LED or similar LED instead of a basic LED
+- Use of a WS2812B LED on GPIOA, Pin 0 alongside the basic LED

 ---